A Decade of CVPR

 Not Every Model Has a Separate "Loss Function"

 "Loss function" is one of the most basic concepts today in deep learning.
 Despite that, it is actually not necessarily a good programming abstraction when designing general-purpose systems.
-A system should not assume that a model always comes together with a "loss function".
+A system should not assume that a model always comes together with a separate "loss function".

 Read more